ajz34/rest_workspace/README.rst

    - libdftd4.so
      ===========================================================
        -> git clone https://github.com/dftd4/dftd4.git
-         The process is very similiar to the build of libs-dftd3.
+         The process is almost the same as the build of libs-dftd3.
-         Similiarly, you can compile the DFTD4 library using the way in this repository.
-Here we show the cmake way.
+         Similiarly, you can compile the DFTD4 library using the cmake build system.
+         NOTE:: if no cmake with proper version installed in your OS, try other build systems, e.g. meson and fpm.
-       -> cd dftd4
+         More details can be found on https://github.com/dftd4/dftd4 -> cd dftd4
        -> cmake -B build -G Ninja -DBUILD_SHARED_LIBS=1 -> cmake --build build
        -> mkdir -f $REST_EXT_INC/dftd4
        -> cp build/libdftd4.so.* $REST_EXT_DIR/
        -> find build -name *.mod | xargs -I {} cp {} $REST_EXT_INC/dftd4
-       NOTE:: if there is no cmake with proper version in you OS, you can try the buid systems of meson or fpm.
-       More details can be found on https://github.com/dftd4/dftd4
      ===========================================================

 * Build REST